 When the ice melts, the expanded cracks and voids remain.
 The next rain event fills these enlarged spaces with more water than before.
 The system is now primed for greater damage during the next freeze.

-For comparison, Atlanta experiences approximately 10 cycles per year.
-New York City averages 40 to 60.
-Minneapolis, despite being colder, averages 60 to 80 because temperatures there often stay consistently below freezing for weeks at a time - it is the oscillation across 32 degrees that causes damage, not sustained cold.
+For directional comparison: warmer climates like Atlanta see roughly ten cycles per year.
+Colder climates like Minneapolis or northern Maine see fewer cycles than Chicago despite lower temperatures, because their temperatures stay consistently below freezing for weeks at a time.
+It is the oscillation across 32 degrees Fahrenheit that drives masonry damage, not sustained cold.

-Chicago’s position near Lake Michigan creates frequent temperature oscillations.
+Chicago’s position near Lake Michigan drives frequent temperature oscillations.
 A 45-degree day followed by a 25-degree night is a cycle.
-When this happens three times in a single week - which is common from November through March - the cumulative stress on saturated masonry is severe.
+When this pattern repeats three times in a single week - common from November through March - the cumulative stress on saturated masonry is severe.
+The EPA’s Climate Change Indicators tracking freeze-thaw conditions confirms the Great Lakes region as among the most active in the country.

 Lake Michigan: The Moisture Engine

-Lake Michigan is the third-largest Great Lake by surface area, holding approximately 1,180 cubic miles of water.
+Lake Michigan is the third-largest Great Lake by surface area.
 It does not freeze completely, and its thermal mass moderates lakeshore temperatures while simultaneously increasing atmospheric moisture.
 For masonry, this creates a double problem.

 Higher Moisture Load